brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       "Sonnet Boom!," "Ferguson Interview Project," and a video game available for android, "Space Quake by Ama Birch".
 She has a Master of Fine Arts in Creative Writing from the California Institute of the Arts.
+  - person: michael-cavuto
+    event_bio: Michael Cavuto is a poet from Philadelphia currently living in Brooklyn.
+He is a founding member of the Toronto-based pure sound collective Sex Panic!
+With Dale Smith and Hoa Nguyen, he edits the Slow Poetry in America Newsletter.
   - person: shelley-marlow
     event_bio: Shelley Marlow wrote Two Augusts In a Row In a Row, a novel (Publication Studio, Portland, 2015) plus art editions (Hudson and London,